CRTejaswi/class-projects/PPTs/Readme.txt

 Anyway, if these come in handy as templates for school/college students, I'd be glad.

 Note:
-Currently only BE-4th_Year PPTs have been updated.
+Currently only BE-4th_Year PPTs have been uploaded.